KyeongsupChoi/BookReviewNotes/Programming/DeepLearningWithPython.md

 any machine-learning problem.
 The blueprint ties together the concepts you’ve learned about in this chapter: problem definition, evaluation, feature engineering, and fighting overfitting.

+#### 4.5.1 Defining the problem and assembling a dataset

+First, you must define the problem at hand:
+ What will your input data be?
+What are you trying to predict?
+You can only learn to predict something if you have available training data: for example, you can only learn to classify the sentiment of movie reviews if you have both movie reviews and sentiment annotations available.
+As such, data availability is usually the limiting factor at this stage (unless you have the means to pay people to collect data for you).
+ What type of problem are you facing?
+Is it binary classification?
+Multiclass classification?
+Scalar regression?
+Vector regression?
+Multiclass, multilabel classification?
+Something else, like clustering, generation, or reinforcement learning?
+Identifying the problem type will guide your choice of model architecture, loss function, and so on

+You can’t move to the next stage until you know what your inputs and outputs are, and what data you’ll use.
+Be aware of the hypotheses you make at this stage:
+ You hypothesize that your outputs can be predicted given your inputs.
+ You hypothesize that your available data is sufficiently informative to learn the relationship between inputs and outputs.

+One class of unsolvable problems you should be aware of is nonstationary problems

+One big issue is that the kinds of clothes people buy change from season to season: clothes buying is a nonstationary phenomenon over the scale of a few months.
+What you’re trying to model changes over time.

+In this case, the right move is to constantly retrain your model on data from the recent past, or gather data at a timescale where the problem is stationary.
+For a cyclical problem like clothes buying, a few years’ worth of data will suffice to capture seasonal variation—but remember to make the time of the year an input of your model!

+Keep in mind that machine learning can only be used to memorize patterns that are present in your training data.
+You can only recognize what you’ve seen before.
+Using machine learning trained on past data to predict the future is making the assumption that the future will behave like the past.
+That often isn’t the case.